MIDS-scaling-up/v3a/week06/lab/README.md

+# If you do not yet have your AWS credits, you'll be limited to part 1 of this lab.

 Part one of this lab will be done on a local Ubuntu VM.
 If you'd like to run with a Jetson device, see old version of this lab.
 Note, you may need to adjust some commands to fit the latest version of Jetpack that is available for your device.